 However, I also started getting painful leg cramps at night…

 Before we go further, here's an important reminder: I'm not a doctor or anywhere close, use what you read here as a place to start on your own research!

-I told you more about when I first noticed the painful leg cramps or “Charley Horses” in the post, Should we embrace our muffin top?:
+I told you more about when I first noticed the painful leg cramps or “charley horses” in the post, Should we embrace our muffin top?:

 My peri-menopause symptoms first began when I realized I was becoming mineral deficient.
 (Did you know that most people are mineral deficient?)
 I started getting leg cramps, or “charley horses”, at night, along with heart palpitations.
 I especially noticed it on the days when I drank more than one cup of coffee, that's how I knew coffee was the culprit, and this makes sense since I know it does deplete minerals.
 Apparently mineral depletion, specifically Magnesium, is heightened in menopause due to low estrogen, because estrogen helps our body utilize Mg, and this can be dangerous (source).
 The first thing I did was cut way back on caffeine.
-I already didn’t drink much, usually one cup a day, but now I don’t always drink coffee every day, and if I do, it’s fairly weak.
-Or often I'll have half-caffeinated/half decaf.
-(I drink Dandy Blend now and then instead, or drink more raw milk, or if I have bone broth on the stove, which I do a lot, I’ll just drink some of that to try and put more minerals IN!
+I already didn’t drink much, usually one cup a day, but now I don’t drink coffee every day, and if I do, it’s half-caffeinated/half decaf.
+(I drink Dandy Blend now and then too, or drink more raw milk, or if I have bone broth on the stove, which I do a lot, I’ll just drink some of that to try and put more minerals IN!
 Here are more good coffee replacements to try.)

 I also learned that mineral deficiencies, especially Magnesium, can contribute to metabolic syndrome (heart disease, diabetes, high blood pressure, obesity), and can increase insulin resistance, and therefore weight gain!